corinabelenzo/alpha-blog/README.md

 # Alpha Blog

-From Section 3: Introduction to Ruby on Rails of The Complete Ruby on Rails Developer Course by Mashrur Hossain
+From The Complete Ruby on Rails Developer Course by Mashrur Hossain on Udemy